KENTUCKY BOURBON BEARS, INC

 Section I – OFFICER DEFINITION

 Kentucky Bourbon Bears, Inc. shall be governed by a Board of Directors, herein after referred to as the “Board”.
 Board members must be active members in good financial standing with the club.
 The general membership shall elect the officers of the Board.
-The Board will consist of President, Vice President, Secretary, Treasurer, Social Coordinator and an ex-officio Immediate Past President.
+The Board will consist of President, Vice President, Secretary, Treasurer, and Immediate Past President.
 It is the duty of the Board to administer the organization, including but not limited to, planning events, managing the organization’s funds, club communications and providing agendas for any meeting of the organization.

 Officers and staff shall have a duty of loyalty to the organization/corporation (henceforth referred to as KBB, Inc.) This duty generally requires the officer or member to prefer the interests of KBB, Inc. over their personal or financial interests and/or the interests of others.
 In addition, officers and staff shall avoid acts of self-benefit (financial or otherwise) that may adversely affect the tax exempt status of KBB, Inc. or that may cause any sanctions or penalties by a governmental authority.